h0lmes/mockservice/README.md

 Alt allow you to create alternative responses for the same path.

+If an Alt is a numeric HTTP status code (e.g. 400) and no response status code specified in RESPONSE BODY then Alt would be used as a response status code.

 To select an Alt:
 - send **Mock-Alt** header in HTTP request
 - enable **Random Alt** in **Settings**